- Department of Mechanical Engineering

 The Department offers programs of study leading to the M.Eng., M.Sc., and Ph.D. degrees in Mechanical Engineering.
 Both M.Eng.
 (Thesis) and M.Eng.
 (Non-Thesis) programs are offered.

 There are several options for completing master’s degrees that do not involve the completion of a thesis.
 The M.Eng.
 (Non-Thesis) program has more extensive course requirements and will appeal to students who desire to gain both a broad understanding of subjects within Mechanical Engineering as well as in-depth information in a specific area.
-Two other non-thesis master’s degree options are described below.
+Other non-thesis master’s degree options are described below.

 |Master of Engineering (M.Eng.)
 Mechanical Engineering (Thesis) (45 credits)|